Japan to make crater on asteroid to get samples from inside

-TOKYO (AP) — Japan’s space agency says its Hayabusa2 spacecraft will follow up last month’s touchdown on a distant asteroid with another risky mission — to drop an explosive to make a crater and collect underground samples to get possible clues to the origin of the solar system.
+TOKYO (AP) — Japan’s space agency said Monday that its Hayabusa2 spacecraft will follow up last month’s touchdown on a distant asteroid with another risky mission — to drop an explosive to make a crater and collect underground samples to get possible clues to the origin of the solar system.

-Hayabusa2 successfully touched down on the boulder-rich asteroid Feb.
-22, when it also collected some surface fragments.
+Hayabusa2 made history on Feb.
+22 when it successfully touched down on the boulder-rich asteroid, where it also collected some surface fragments.

-The Japan Aerospace Exploration Agency said Monday that Hayabusa2 is to drop a copper impactor on the asteroid April 5 to collect samples from deeper underground.
-The mission requires an immediate evacuation of the spacecraft so it won’t get hit by flying shards from the blast.
+The Japan Aerospace Exploration Agency said Hayabusa2 is to drop a copper impactor the size of a baseball and weighing 2 kilograms (4.4 pounds) on the asteroid on April 5 to collect samples from deeper underground where they had not been exposed to the sun or space rays.

-The asteroid, named Ryugu after an undersea palace in a Japanese folktale, is about 300 million kilometers (180 million miles) from Earth.
+The new mission will require an immediate evacuation of the spacecraft to the other side of the asteroid so it won’t get hit by flying shards from the blast, JAXA said.
+While moving away, Hayabusa2 will leave a camera to capture the outcome.

 Most Read Nation & World Stories